island-troll-tribes/island-troll-tribes/README.md

 This is the map source to the Warcraft III custom map Island Troll Tribes.
 It is written in JASS, vJass, and ZINC.
 If you wish to work on the project you can fork it and issue pull requests.
-At a nearby date I will make a downloadable version of your source available publically. (hopefully by Mar.
-'13)

 ___To build:___

     $ ./compile   # most basic way of calling compile
-    # Its more interesting to view errors in a text editor, say vim:
-    $ ./compile > compiler_errors && vim compile_errors
+    $ ./map/build # most basic way of building a map

+    $ ./map/build env:test # will build map and then launch wc3 with map file loaded
+    $ ./map/build env:pro  # will build map then protect it

+    $ ./scripts/deploy # will build map and deploy it to clantwgb.com (if you're on Quazz's list of friendly people)